damms005/devdb-vscode/README.md

 1. MCP Server for providing database connections to Cursor, Windsurf, etc.
 1. Quick table access: Press `Cmd+K Cmd+G` (Mac) or `Ctrl+K Ctrl+G` (Windows/Linux) to quickly open any table
 1. New zero-config support: applications running in DDEV
+1. New zero-config support: Ruby on Rails - SQLite, MySQL, and PostgreSQL
 1. New zero-config support: Adonis (Lucid ORM) - MySQL and PostgreSQL

 ## Sponsors